RobRendell/gTove/README.md

 The implemented list is now very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Actually prevent the crash when a user starts a ping and then disconnects.
-* Prevent crash when uploading new minis.

 ## Plans/TODO

 * Freehand drawing tool